Gunmen abduct Kogi traditional ruler, demand N20m ransom - Nigeria Today

 Gunmen abduct Kogi traditional ruler, demand N20m ransom

+The State Police Command’s spokesman, ASP Williams Aya, said the incident had not been reported to the command.

+He, however, promised that police would swing into action in a bid to to rescue the monarch as soon as the details of the abduction were available.(NAN)

-The post Gunmen abduct Kogi traditional ruler, demand N20m ransom appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post Gunmen abduct Kogi traditional ruler, demand N20m ransom appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG